jpdupere/taygra-order-list/README.md

 ## Run - Production

-1. Build the production client `yarn build` to be served from the `client/build` directory
+1. Build the production client `yarn build` from the `client/` directory to be served from the `client/build` directory
 2. Start the server with `node server.js`